Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 ---------------------

 - Use ``cargo init`` with an appropriate template to start a new project.
-- Build contract logic as the state struct implementation.
+- For non-trivial contracts, build the contract logic as the state struct implementation.

   .. code-block:: rust